hacker-fab/delta-stage-controller/README.md

 # openflexure-microscope
-Arduino and Pi code for OpenFlexure microscope
+Arduino and Pi code for a Delta stage, actuated by stepper motors and flexures.

-Credit to the authors of [this project](https://openflexure.org/).
+Credit to the authors of the [OpenFlexure project](https://openflexure.org/), upon which our Delta stage is designed.